-7.3.2 Monitoring and auditing the effectiveness of inspections
+7.3.2 Monitoring and Auditing the Effectiveness of Inspections all overhead equipment.

-BWP meets or exceeds the inspection cycles in GO 165.
-For the Tier 2 HFTD, BWP performs annual patrols for all overhead equipment.
 Problems that are identified during inspection are prioritized for correction.
 Inspection findings are examined to identify trends and recurring problems.
-These findings will be combined with analysis of performance metrics to develop changes to design, construction or maintenance standards and practices so that the overall performance of the electric system, including safety and reliability, is improved.
+These findings will be combined with analysis of performance metrics to develop changes to design, construction, or maintenance standards and practices so that the overall performance of the electric system, including safety and reliability, is improved.